The Louisiana Adoption Home Study

 If more than a year has passed since you completed your home study when you go to adopt a child, your agency will have to complete an update, including updated background checks.
 For this reason, it’s important that you proactively update your home study after a year has passed if you haven’t yet adopted.

 After adopting, you will also be required to complete certain postplacement requirements:

 Visit with your home study provider within three weeks after placement and once every two months after, as well as one visit within 30 days before the adoption finalization hearing.

 If completing a special needs adoption, more visits may be required.

 If you live in Louisiana, we recommend working with one of the following trusted adoption home study providers:

-For more information about the Louisiana adoption home study, please call American Adoptions at 1-800-ADOPTION.
+For more information about the Louisiana adoption home study, please see 1-800-homestudy.com.
+For more information about our Lousiana adoption programs, please call American Adoptions at 1-800-ADOPTION.

 Information available through these links is the sole property of the companies and organizations listed therein.
 American Adoptions provides this information as a courtesy and is in no way responsible for its content or accuracy.